The BuyAssist Program provides support for eligible Australians to purchase a newly built approved property as home owners.

 You will be the sole legal owner of the property.
-BuyAssist does not share the ownership with you.
+BuyAssist Investors do not share the ownership with you.
 It will be your responsibility to meet all the normal costs of home ownership.
 BuyAssist will hold an equitable interest in the property’s future value and will hold a second mortgage securing these interests.

 The BuyAssist support amount must be repaid in the following circumstances:-

 If you are approved and matched to a property that you agree to purchase, there is a one-off Participation fee of $1,100 (Including GST).